 "Of the Tactical Space Marine, bedrock of his Chapter and paragon to his brothers, I shall tell thee.
 He shall be steeped in the lore of battle and schooled in all manner of weapon and strategy.
 With combat blade, boltgun and grenade he shall assail the foe.
 But these are mere tools: a Tactical Marine's true weapons are his courage, his wits, and his dedication to his brothers.
 He will bring his foe to battle in a manner and time of his choosing, never himself caught unready or ill-prepared for the task at hand.
 In defence he shall be stalwart as the mountain, a bulwark stood firm against the enemies of Man.
 In attack he shall strike with the wrath of the Immortal Emperor, felling the foe without mercy, remorse or fear."A Tactical Squad is the most versatile and tactically flexible force in the Space Marine army, making up the majority of four Battle Companies, and the entirety of two of the four Reserve Companies in a typical Codex Chapter.
 This makes them the most common type of unit in the Space Marine forces.

 - Let's Split Up, Gang: A full squad consists of 10 Marines, with the option to split the squad into two 5-man Combat Squads.
-While all Marine types can do this, it's most commonly done by Tactical Marines, especially for means of delivering a heavy weapon such as a lascannon or missile launcher to a spot where the rest of that Combat Squad can provide fire support while the other Combat Squad ranges on for more mobile fighting.
+While all Marine types can do this, it's most commonly done by Tactical Marines, especially for means of delivering a heavy weapon such as a lascannon or missile launcher to a spot where that Combat Squad can provide fire support while the other Combat Squad ranges on for more mobile fighting.

 - Master of All: Tactical Marines are known for their mastery of war, having served in both Devastator and Assault squads prior.